sshyran/MarkLogic-NiFi/README.md

 Running the tests
 =========

+Please note that the instructions right below this only run the JUnit 4 tests within this project.
+The project also contains JUnit 5 tests, but the necessary Maven config has not been determined yet to allow for both sets of tests to be run when running the Maven "test" task.
+If you would like to run all of the tests - which is important when developing the connector - please use an IDE such as IntelliJ that is able to run both the JUnit 4 and JUnit 5 tests at the same time.

 After cloning this repository locally and installing Maven, you can run the tests for the connector by performing the following steps: